phcmaidstone/phcmaidstone.github.io/_pages/connect/comingsoon.md

 permalink: /connect/comingsoon/
 header:
   overlay_color: "#5e616c"
-  overlay_image: /assets/images/splash2.jpg
+  overlay_image: /assets/images/connect-comingsoon.jpg
 layout: single
 title: "New Church, New Beginnings"
-excerpt: "Thank you for responding to our flyer!"
 toc: false
 ---

-Thank you for responding to our flyer!
+##Thank you for responding to our flyer!##

 We're excited to confirm Potters House Church Maidstone will be opening during 2024!

 At this time, we do not have a precise date for starting our church services, but we encourage you to bookmark this page, follow us on [Instagram](https://instagram.com/phcmaidstone) or [YouTube](https://youtube.com/@phcmaidstone) where we'll be keeping you up to date on progress.
 You can also follow our [Blog](/blog/)